infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 :white_check_mark: **Success criteria**

 Each screen should have a clear, descriptive and, if possible, unique title that describes the purpose of that screen that will be understandable to all users.
-Also, it is important to make sure that the title is the first thing that will be read when the user enters the screen.
+Also, it is important to make sure that the title is the first element that will be read when the user enters the screen.
 This could be achieved by following design guidelines or with the help of setting the `android:accessibilityTraversalBefore` attribute.

-If the title is defined using a toolbar with custom behavior or some other custom view, it is important to insure that the title will be read using accessibility services.
+If the title is defined using a toolbar with custom behavior or some other custom view, it is important to ensure that the title will be read using accessibility services.

 :no_entry_sign: **Failure criteria**

 - screens have no titles defined or the defined titles are not descriptive enough

-- defined titles are not the first thing that is read when user enters the screen and therefore users using accessibility services have no information which screen they opened
+- defined titles are not the first elements that are read when user enters the screen and therefore users using accessibility services have no information which screen they opened

 #### Additional notes